sendgrid/visual_studio_sdk_sample_app/README.md

 ###Configuration for C# App###

-Add the Sendgrid SDK as a reference
+Add the Sendgrid SDK as a reference (For Windows Phone 8 App add the SendGrid SDK for Windows Phone)

-Configure `SDK-SampleApp-CSharp\MainPage.xaml.cs` file with your information:
+Configure `MainPage.xaml.cs` file with your information:

 Update the *&lt;sendgrid_username&gt;* and *&lt;sendgrid_password&gt;* with your SendGrid credentials.
 ```C#